khancuh/Machine-Learning-Projectss/Breast Cancer Prediction/README.md

 Project Overview

-Predict whether the cancer is benign or malignant
+Create a model to Predict whether the cancer is benign or malignant

 Attribute Information: